← All posts

 What algorithm does CutListCalc use?

-First Fit Decreasing with rotation, constrained to guillotine cuts.
-Parts are sorted by size, placed into the first sheet where they fit, with rotation tried for each part.
-Guillotine constraint means every cut goes edge to edge through the sheet, matching how panel saws and table saws actually cut.
+First Fit Decreasing with rotation, held to guillotine cuts.
+Parts sort largest-first and drop into the first sheet they fit, each tried both orientations.
+Guillotine means every cut runs edge to edge across the sheet, matching how a panel saw or table saw actually breaks a board down - without the grain and edgebanding layer MaxCut adds on top.

-Not yet.
-The web app is fully responsive and tested on iOS Safari and Android Chrome.
-Most users open the cutting diagram PDF on a phone in the shop.
-A native app is on the roadmap but not yet built.
+Not a native one.
+The site is fully responsive and tested on iOS Safari and Android Chrome, and most people open the cutting-diagram PDF on a phone at the saw - something MaxCut's desktop-only design never offered.
+A native app is on the roadmap, not yet built.

 Try CutListCalc